 The following shows the wires used for wiring.
 Use the wires given in this section or equivalent wires.

 Wire size selection examples

-Use 600 V Grade heat-resistant polyvinyl chloride insulated wires (HIV wires) for wiring.
-The following shows the wire size selection examples.
+Selection examples for the 600 V Grade heat-resistant polyvinyl chloride insulated wire (HIV wire) are indicated below.